-It’s turkey time and that means Thanksgiving themed centers for your classroom!
-Check out how I engage my students in hands on Thanksgiving themed learning activities.
-Make learning so much fun, they don’t even realize they are doing work.
-Don’t forget to grab your FREE Thankful placemat later in the post.
+It’s turkey time, and that means Thanksgiving-themed centers for your classroom!
+In this post, learn how to engage your students in hands-on, Thanksgiving-themed learning activities they will love.
+Make learning so much fun so they don’t even realize they are doing work!

-Thanksgiving dinner, yes please!
+Making a Thanksgiving dinner plate is a favorite in my class!
 Grab some grocery store ads and cut them into manageable pieces (I cut mine on the folds).
-Students cut yummy items from the ads and glue to their plate.
+Students cut yummy items from the ads and glue them to their plates.
 If your students are struggling, draw a black line around the object.
 Don’t forget to put an empty tub on the table for trash.

 When I think of Thanksgiving, I think of pie.
 Create a pie making play dough tray.
-I put out small pie pans, small pie servers, apple counters, pear counters, a rolling pin, pizza cutters, and a spice jar (with red pom poms inside) with the play dough.
+For this activity, I put out small pie pans, small pie servers, apple counters, pear counters, a rolling pin, pizza cutters, and a spice jar (with red pom poms inside) to accompany the play dough.
 This play dough tray will build students’ fine motor muscles, hand-eye coordination, and imagination.
 It would be a fun activity to do after you read There was an Old Lady Who Swallowed a Pie.

-To keep the pie thing going, make puffy paint pies in art!
+To keep the pie theme going, make puffy paint pies in art!
 It’s easy to make puffy paint too.
 It’s about equal parts plain shaving cream (not the gel kind), white glue, and food coloring.
+Mix it all together to create the perfect consistency and color.
 Then students spread orange puffy paint on a paper plate all the way to the edges.
-Then cut small strips of brown paper to make the crust and since the paint has glue in already, it will stick perfectly.
+Next, cut small strips of brown paper to make the crust and since the paint has glue in it already, it will stick perfectly.
 Lastly, place one cotton ball (aka whip cream) on top.

-Corn painting is the perfect open end art activity for Thanksgiving.
-Look at the beautiful prints the corn makes.
+Corn painting is the perfect open-end art activity for Thanksgiving.
+Look at the beautiful prints the corn makes when you roll it!

-Thanksgiving time gives us an opportunity to talk about being thankful.
-What is looks like, what it feels like, what we are thankful for, and how we can show other we are thankful.
+The Thanksgiving season gives us an opportunity to talk about being thankful.
+Children can identify what gratefulness looks like, what it feels like, what we are thankful for, and how we can show other we are thankful.
 Students colored mini I am Thankful books after we read The Thankful Book by Todd Parr.
 This is included in my I Am Thankful pack in my TPT store.

-You can also put blank thank you card for students to write thank you cards to their friends and family.
+You can also put blank thank you cards for students to write thank you cards to their friends and family.

 Each student made their own thankful turkey craft.
 On each feather, they wrote and drew things they were thankful for.
 This is included in my I Am Thankful pack too.